munizlimap15/PROSLIDE_RIO/README.md

 **Key Features**

 - 🌧️ **Exporting Susceptibility Predictions**: Seamlessly integrates susceptibility data into Shiny applications for enhanced visualization.
 - 📊 **Automated Data Extraction**: Streamlines the management of rainfall data from multiple sources, saving valuable time.
+Check [this repository](https://github.com/munizlimap15/PluvioDataRio)
 - 🗺️ **Interactive Visualization**: Offers an engaging mapping interface for exploring landslide susceptibility in real-time.
 - 📈 **Comprehensive Data Analysis**: Analyzes complex spatial relationships, simplifying the understanding of landslide risks.
 - 🖥️ **User-Friendly Interface**: Built with Shiny, enabling easy interaction with data for users of all technical levels.